Table of Contents

-A customer contacted me the other day because their Office 365 client updates were not released to clients in a timely fashion.
+A customer contacted me the other day because SCCM did not release their Office 365 client updates in time.

 Their configuration was one Automatic Deployment Rule (ADR) for all client updates, with the following configuration: